glotzerlab/gsd/doc/schema-hoomd.rst

 -----------

 Each frame the ``hoomd`` schema may contain one or more data chunks.
-The layout and names of the chunks match that of the binary snapshot API in HOOMD-blue itself (at least at the time of inception).
+The layout and names of the chunks closely match that of the binary snapshot API in HOOMD-blue itself (at least at the time of inception).
 Data chunks are organized in categories.
 These categories have no meaning in the ``hoomd`` schema specification, and are simply an organizational tool.
 Some file writers may implement options that act on categories (i.e. write **attributes** out to every frame, or just frame 0).

+Values are well defined for all fields at all frames.
+When a data chunk is present in frame *i*, it defines the values for the frame.
+When it is not present, the data chunk of the same name at frame 0 defines the values for frame *i* (when *N* is equal between the frames).
+If the data chunk is not present in frame 0, or *N* differs between frames, values are assumed default.
+Default values allow files sizes to remain small.
+For example, a simulation with point particles where orientation is always (1,0,0,0) would not write any orientation chunk to the file.

 ========================== ========= ====== ==== ======= ================
 Name                       Category  Type   Size Default Units